Joining the Garden

 - Cash or cheque day of lottery.
 PayPal within a week if you would like to use a credit card.

-- You will be required to participate in the Spring cleanup, usually a week after the lottery.
+- You will be required to participate in the Spring cleanup, usually a week or two after the lottery.
 This will give you a chance to meet your fellow gardeners, and potentially clean out your garden (and get help doing so) if your garden was left if rough condition.

 - If you receive a garden, you can to keep that same garden every year, provided you pay all fees and follow the garden rules.